MFarabi619/Arduino/Scripts/README.md

 ## Features of the Python Script

-- Opens the Fritzing file.
+- Locates the Fritzing program on the taskbar and opens it.
 - Generates .png images of wiring diagram and circuit schematic.
 - Renames the images with the project name and appended suffixes pertaining to the image.